zylklab/mlbuffet/README.md

 `curl -X DELETE http://localhost:8002/api/v1/models/<model_name>`

-**Deploy a new model**

-To be done.

 ## Model Predictions

 **Get a prediction!**

-Once models have been correctly uploaded, deployed and described, the server is ready for inference.
+Once models have been correctly uploaded and described, the server is ready for inference.
 Requests must be done with an input in json format.
+This command will send an HTTP request to the server asking for a prediction on a given flower:

 `curl -X GET -H "Content-Type: application/json" --data '{"values":[2, 5, 1, 4]}' http://localhost:8002/api/v1/models/iris.onnx/prediction`

-This command will send an HTTP request to the server asking for a prediction on a given flower.

 ```json
 {